msc-acse/acse-9-independent-research-project-RunzhiZhou1/README.md

 With many thanks to my supervisors, Dr. Gerard Gorman, Dr. Navjot Kukreja, and Dr. Peter Fitch, for their extensive support and guidance throughout this project.

-NOTE: There are 13 ipynb(code) documents, 1 PDF document , and 1 xlsx(excel) document in this reprository
+NOTE: There are 13 ipynb(code) documents, 1 PDF document , and 1 xlsx(excel) document in this repositories.

 ## ACSE_RUNZHI.pdf
 The main report.